Football fans grapple with violent side of a beloved sport

 “How do we digest this?” asks Fond, an orthopedic surgeon and sports medicine specialist in Nanuet, New York.
 “People who are against violent sports are going to say, ‘I told you so, this is awful, why is football even allowed?’
 Other people are going to say ‘It’s a one-off and we’re never going to see this in our lifetime again.’”

-He himself falls more into in the latter category, as a fan, coach, father, and player in his youth.
+He himself tends more toward the latter category, as a fan, coach, father, and player in his youth.
 He says the huge increase in concussion awareness makes it feel safer for kids like his 11-year old son, who plays tackle football (his three kids play multiple sports).
 Fond says he told him: “You get one concussion and you’re done.”

 If his son wanted to play in college, where “massive people” are running at you, “that conversation would be a tough one for me,” he adds.